michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 24. And do this thing, Take the kings away, every man out of his place, and put captains in their rooms:

 25. And number thee an army, like the army that thou hast lost, horse for horse, and chariot for chariot: and we will fight against them in the plain, and surely we shall be stronger than they.
-And he hearkened unto their voice, and did so.that thou…: Heb. that was fallen
+And he hearkened unto their voice, and did so.

-26. And it came to pass at the return of the year, that Ben–hadad numbered the Syrians, and went up to Aphek, to fight against Israel.to fight…: Heb. to the war with Israel
+26. And it came to pass at the return of the year, that Ben–hadad numbered the Syrians, and went up to Aphek, to fight against Israel.

-27. And the children of Israel were numbered, and were all present, and went against them: and the children of Israel pitched before them like two little flocks of kids; but the Syrians filled the country.were all…: or, were nourished
+27. And the children of Israel were numbered, and were all present, and went against them: and the children of Israel pitched before them like two little flocks of kids; but the Syrians filled the country.

 28. And there came a man of God, and spake unto the king of Israel, and said, Thus saith the Lord, Because the Syrians have said, The Lord is God of the hills, but he is not God of the valleys, therefore will I deliver all this great multitude into thine hand, and ye shall know that I am the Lord.

 29. And they pitched one over against the other seven days.
 And so it was, that in the seventh day the battle was joined: and the children of Israel slew of the Syrians an hundred thousand footmen in one day.

 30. But the rest fled to Aphek, into the city; and there a wall fell upon twenty and seven thousand of the men that were left.
-And Ben–hadad fled, and came into the city, into an inner chamber.into an…: or, from chamber to chamber: Heb. into a chamber within a chamber
+And Ben–hadad fled, and came into the city, into an inner chamber.

 31. And his servants said unto him, Behold now, we have heard that the kings of the house of Israel are merciful kings: let us, I pray thee, put sackcloth on our loins, and ropes upon our heads, and go out to the king of Israel: peradventure he will save thy life.